chriswendt/ietf/draft-wendt-modern-drip.md

 Field Name| Description |
 -------------:   | :----------- |
 DRiP-Node-ID | Each node in the mesh MUST have a unique identifier.
 An Initiator node MUST set its own node ID as the field value.
 A Receiver Node MUST NOT change the DRiP-Node-ID field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|
 DRiP-Node-Counter | Every node maintains a count of the number of times it initiates key-value data propagation.
 This counter MUST be an unsigned type, typically, a 64 bit integer.
 The Initiator node MUST set this count as the field value.
-The Non-Initiator node **MUST NOT** change the **DRiP-Node-Counter** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|
+The Receiver node **MUST NOT** change the **DRiP-Node-Counter** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|
 **DRiP-Node-Counter-reset** | A node can reset the count (to zero) of the number of times it **initiates** key-value data propagation.
 If the counter value is reset, prior to initiating data propagation, then this field value **MUST** be set to **true**.
 Otherwise, it **MUST** be set to **false**, at all times.
 A typical use case to reset the counter value is when the counter (of **unsigned** type) value **wraps around**.
 The Initiator node **MUST** set this field value to either **true** or **false**.
-The Non-Initiator node **MUST NOT** change the **DRiP-Node-Counter-reset** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|
+The Receiver node **MUST NOT** change the **DRiP-Node-Counter-reset** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|
 **DRiP-Transaction-Type** | The Initiator node **MUST** set this field value to be either **real-time update**, **periodic sync** or **sync on demand**.
 See section 3.4.
-The Non-Initiator node **MUST NOT** change the **DRiP-Transaction-Type** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).
+The Receiver node **MUST NOT** change the **DRiP-Transaction-Type** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).
-**DRiP-Sync-Complete** | During **periodic sync** or **sync on demand** transaction type, the Initiator node **MUST** set this field value to be **true**, if no more data is left to be propagated.
+**DRiP-Sync-Complete** | During **periodic sync** or **sync on demand** transaction type, the Initiator node **MUST** set this field value to be **true**, if no more key-value data is left to be propagated.
 Otherwise, this field value **MUST** be set to **false**.
-The Non-Initiator node **MUST NOT** change the **DRiP-Sync-Complete** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|
+The Receiver node **MUST NOT** change the **DRiP-Sync-Complete** field value in the HTTPS request as it is propagated to its peer nodes (nodes it is aware of).|

-### 4.3 Data Propagation Rules
+### 4.3 Key-Value Data Propagation Rules

 - A node propagates key-value data to all its peer nodes except the the node from which it received data.
-For example, in Figure 1, when node B receives data from node A, it will propagate the data received to nodes C and D but not back to node A.
+For example, in Figure 1, when node B receives key-value data from node A, it will propagate the data received to nodes C and D but not back to node A.
-- For each transaction type (**real-time update**, **periodic sync** or **sync on demand**), the following action MUST take place when a node receives a HTTPS request with propagated data
+- For each transaction type (**real-time update**, **periodic sync** or **sync on demand**), the following action MUST take place when a node receives a HTTPS request with propagated key-value data
-  - If DRiP-Node-ID field value (in the HTTP header) contains Initiator node ID that has never been seen, both DRiP-Node-ID and DRiP-Node-Counter field values MUST be stored for future reference and the     data is propagated to all peer nodes.
+  - If DRiP-Node-ID field value (in the HTTP header) contains Initiator node ID that has never been seen, both DRiP-Node-ID and DRiP-Node-Counter field values MUST be stored for future reference and the key-value data is propagated to all peer nodes.
   - If DRiP-Node-ID field value ((in the HTTP header) matches with a stored node ID and DRiP-Node-Counter-reset field value is **false**
-    - The received data MUST be propagated to the peer nodes if DRiP-Node-Counter field value is greater than the saved counter value.
+    - The received key-value data MUST be propagated to the peer nodes if DRiP-Node-Counter field value is greater than the saved counter value.
 The DRiP-Node-Counter field value MUST be saved as the new counter for the stored node ID.
-    - If DRiP-Node-Counter field value is less than or equal to saved counter value, then no action is necessary (data **MUST NOT** be propagated to peer nodes).
-This ensures that data propagation stops when all nodes have received data from the Initiator node.
+    - If DRiP-Node-Counter field value is less than or equal to saved counter value, then no action is necessary (key-value data **MUST NOT** be propagated to peer nodes).
+This ensures that propagation stops when all nodes have received the key-value data from the Initiator node.
   - If DRiP-Node-ID field value matches with a stored node ID and DRiP-Node-Counter-reset field value is **true**
-    - The received data MUST be propagated to the peer nodes.
+    - The received key-value data MUST be propagated to the peer nodes.
 The DRiP-Node-Counter field value MUST be saved as the new counter for the stored node ID.

 ### 4.4 Transaction Types

 #### 4.4.1 Real-Time Updates

-When the Initiator node has data to provision, the update is propagated to its peers immediately to provide timely updates of information.
+When the Initiator node has key-value data to provision, the update is propagated to its peers immediately to provide timely updates of information.
 Section 3.5 details the steps involved in a real-time update.

 ##### 4.4.1.1 State Diagram